We are excited to welcome you back to campus. The spring semester is in your hands.

 Students are strongly encouraged to develop living agreements with their roommates, outlining expectations for cleaning/sanitizing, physical distancing, and any other concerns or issues related to personal health.
 Unless they are JU students, guests/visitors will not be permitted in the residence halls after move-in week.

-As we welcome students back to campus this fall, we recognize some may have concerns about personal health risks related to COVID-19.
 The Residential Life staff is here to support and assist students who wish to use our Medical Housing Accommodations process.
 The Office of Residential Life partners closely with the Office of Disability Support Services to offer students who have unique needs or considerations for community-style living.
-Please reach out to email@example.com with any questions about this process.
+Please reach out to firstname.lastname@example.org with any questions about this process.

 JU Dining Services is committed to providing a safe, healthy and delicious dining experience to everyone on the Jacksonville University campus.
 To do this, we are making several modifications and enhancements that offer our dining guests more flexibility and variety.